anderson-optimization/firebase-lib/docs/15-development-setup.md

 ### Development Setup

 Library development and testing requires a working instance of the database.
-The best approach is to run Firebase emulator locally.
-Installing and launching an emulator requires `firebase-tools`.
-These can be installed by running the following command.
+The best approach is to run the Firebase emulator locally.
+Installing and launching the emulator requires `firebase-tools`.
+These can be installed by running the following.

 ```
 npm install -g firebase-tools